sullivtr/terraform-provider-graphql/docsite/docs/resource_graphql_mutation.md

 ### Using computed variables

-The only thing that we have to do to make use of the properties collected from `mutation_keys` is to use those variables in your update and/or delete mutations.
+The only thing that we have to do to make use of the properties collected from `compute_mutation_keys` is to use those variables in your update and/or delete mutations.

   **Example**: We define a delete mutation that looks like this:
   ```